 - The property (which is transferred) is a long-term capital asset.

-- To avail of exemption, the assessee will have to purchase/construct 2 residential house property in India within a specified time-limit.
+- To avail of exemption, the assessee will have to purchase/construct 2 residential house properties in India within a specified time limit.
 If the new property is not purchased/constructed till the due date of submission of return of income, the amount should be deposited in Capital Gains Deposit Account Scheme and investment in a new property can be made by withdrawing from the deposit account.